SUPPLIER TERMS policy

 (f) A reference to writing or written includes email.

-2.5 All of these Conditions shall apply to the supply of both Goods and Services except where the application to one or the other is specified.
+2.5 All of these Conditions shall apply to the supply of both Goods and Services as is logical based on whether Goods or Services and Deliverables are specified in the Statement of Work (or both).

 (d) comply with all applicable statutory and regulatory requirements relating to the manufacture, labelling, packaging, storage, handling and delivery of the Goods.